Turbulence In the Outer Regions of Protoplanetary Disks. I. Weak Accretion with No Vertical Magnetic Flux: Introduction

 We also aim to translate our idealized understanding of the ambipolar-dominated MRI into predictions for turbulence and accretion in the outer regions of protoplanetary disks.
 We run simulations that mimic realistic conditions in the outer disk (which reflect the chemistry calculations in \citet{bai11b} and the FUV ionization model of \cite{perez-becker11b}).
-These simulations will provide a quantitative measure of the turbulence, structure, and evolution of the outer disk regions.
+These simulations will provide a quantitative measure of the turbulent saturation, structure, and evolution of the outer disk regions.

 Our investigation is divided into two sets of studies, using different magnetic configurations.
 The first, which we pursue here (Paper~I), assumes zero net vertical magnetic flux\footnote{Of course due to the dynamo action of the MRI \citep{davis10,simon11a}, the net radial and toroidal fields are allowed to evolve in time.}.
-Although it is not the most geometrically favorable configuration for the ambipolar-dominated MRI \citep{bai11a}, this is the most studied field configuration in the literature (e.g., \citealp{stone96,fleming03}), and it allows us to make direct comparisons between the ambipolar MRI and the ideal MHD case \citep{davis10}, as well as the case with Ohmic resistivity \citep{simon11a}.
-It is also entirely conceivable (though, maybe not particularly likely) that there will be some regions of protoplanetary disks that have negligible vertical magnetic fields; our results will apply to such regions.
-The second set of studies will include a non-zero vertical net magnetic flux, and we defer that problem to Paper~II.
+Although it is unlikely that there will be exactly zero vertical magnetic flux penetrating any given region of a disk, this is the most studied field configuration in the literature (e.g., \citealp{stone96,fleming03}), and it allows us to make direct comparisons between the ambipolar MRI and the previous simulations that include either Ohmic resistivity or assume the gas is fully ionized.
+It is also possible (though, not particularly likely) that there will be some regions of protoplanetary disks that have negligible vertical magnetic fields; our results will apply to such regions.
+The second set of studies {\it will} include a non-zero vertical net magnetic flux, and we defer that problem to Paper~II.

 The structure of the paper is as follows.
 In Section~\ref{method}, we describe our equations, the methods used to solve them and the initial conditions for our simulations.
 In Section~\ref{const_am}, we study the effect of Am (here assumed constant in space and time) on vertically stratified MRI turbulence.
 Then, in Section~\ref{variable_am}, we apply a realistic protoplanetary disk model to allow for a spatially and temporally varying Am.
 Section~\ref{implications} discusses the implications of our results for real protoplanetary disks, and we wrap up with conclusions in Section~\ref{conclusions}.